 How We Work

-Like similar partnerships, our structure employs a Steering Committee and Committee/Working Group model with an Executive Committee providing decision-making authority and a Director who is responsible for coordination.
+Our governance structure includes a Steering Committee and Committee/Working Group led by partner groups, with an Executive Committee providing decision-making authority and a Director who is responsible for coordination.

 Executive Committee